-5 Things to Plan for Your Europe Vacation
+5 Things to Plan for Your Trip to Europe

 The best thing to do when traveling is planning ahead, especially if you’re doing several destinations in a short amount of time.
 Traveling is expensive and there are never enough vacation days, so savvy planning is a must.

 1. Sightseeing passes

 Many European cities offer passes that provide entrance to several top attractions.
 Some passes include perks such as public transport, fast-track entry to some attractions, guided walking tours, hop-on-hop-off bus tours, and river cruises.
 These passes may be a good deal for some cities and not so much for others.
 Some great options include the Paris Museum Pass and Vienna Pass.